Go to Bed Better - A New Routine

 Eat Sleep-Inducing Foods

-If you haven’t heard the saying ‘don’t go to bed on an empty stomach’ before, then you heard it here first.
+If you haven’t heard the saying ‘don't do to bed on an empty stomach’ before, then you heard it here first.
 While overeating before bed can leave you feeling uncomfortably tight and unable to sleep, you need to make sure hunger pangs and a growling tummy don’t keep you up either.
 Here are some foods you can add to your bedtime routine to increase your chances of a better sleep.

 Naturally containing melatonin, the chemical in charge of the body’s internal clock, cherries are a good option when you need an evening snack.
 They also contain antioxidants that control sleep-depriving inflammations.
 Try drinking tart cherry juice at night before bed, and you might be rewarded with noticeable improvements in the quality and duration of your sleep.
 You can mix with some sparkling water to take care of the taste if you find it too intense.